Last updated on March 26, 2026

-Of Magic’s deck archetypes, control might be the most infamous.
+Of Magic’s main archetypes, control might be the most infamous.
 Who hasn’t played the long game against the deck that seems to have every answer to sweep your board state aside while drawing more cards than you can dream of?
-Who hasn’t stared at two or three open mana, knowing that as soon as you play your next card, you’ll hear the motto of blue players across the world: “I have a response.”
+Who hasn’t stared at 2-3 open mana, knowing that as soon as you play your next card, you’ll hear the motto of blue players across the world: “I have a response.”

 Control decks can be dominant and are among the most satisfying decks you can play.
 There’s nothing like piloting a tight game of control where you’re in the driver’s seat the entire time, knowing your opponent doesn’t have a chance.